Learning hidden cascades via classification: Empirical Analysis

-Table~\ref{tab:Insiders_inferred} (see Appendix~\hyperref[app:experiment-setup]{\ref*{app:Tables}}) presents the average inferred parameters (\(\hat{p}\) and \(\hat{q}\)) across a set of companies, comparing the announcement and non-announcement periods.
 The non-announcement window is intended to serve as a baseline, under the assumption that information transmission within insider networks should be minimal in the absence of public news.
 If investors made their decisions completely independently, the parameters $p$ and $q$ during these periods should be close to zero.
 However, the data reveals a different story.
 Both \(\hat{p}_n\) and \(\hat{q}_n\) are frequently non-zero and, in several cases, considerably high.
 This is because the baseline model does not account for investors’ collective responses to exogenous factors, such as macroeconomic news and market volatility.
-These factors can largely explain the observed co-occurrences in their trading activity and trigger synchronized trades across the stock market \cite{baltakiene2021identification}.
+These factors can largely explain the observed co-occurrences in their trading activity and trigger synchronized trades across the stock market \cite{baltakiene2022trade, baltakiene2021identification}.
 As a consequence, the parameter estimates \(\hat{p}\) are expected to be positive even outside of the announcement periods, serving as a useful comparative reference for evaluating parameter estimates between announcement and non-announcement periods.

 A consistent pattern emerges: propagation probabilities tend to be even higher during announcement periods.
 For most companies, \(\hat{p}_a > \hat{p}_n\), likely linked to the dissemination of private information.
 For example, Company 3 shows a \(p\)-ratio of 1.86, while Company 1 has a ratio of 2.09, highlighting the heightened flow of information in these windows.
 There are notable exceptions.
 Companies such as Company 26, Company 27, and Company 28 display lower \(\hat{p}\) values in announcement periods than in non-announcement periods.
 These anomalies may reflect scenarios where insiders acted in advance of the announcement, or where market-moving information emerged from other sources.
 Alternatively, they may be due to company-specific factors such as internal trading restrictions or more cautious trading behavior during high-scrutiny periods.
 The results consistently indicates higher propagation probabilities in announcement periods, reinforcing the view that these windows are associated with greater information flow.